Obviously Five Believers

 It’s a metaphysical question.

-I’m sure glad she asked it.
+I’m so glad she asked it.
 Somehow that very question had escaped my vivid mind the last 10 hours.
 We’ve travelled more than 300 kilometres, taken two days off work without permission and Raymond and I even had to eat that catfish.
 I feel her warm, fresh breath against my cheek and the politics of sin running through my veins.
 Temptation is not an easy thing.
 Bob said that.

 “Don’t you know who Bob Dylan is?”